yuensiangang/yuensiangang.github.io/tools.md

 This task has demonstrated, for the first time, that dopamine (a key neurotransmitter in the brain) plays a causal modulatory role in the process of option generation.
 We also found that the ability to generate options is associated with motivation levels.
 A major part of my research continues to investigate the neurochemical modulation of option generation.
 I am also exploring motivational deficits with this task in a wide range of neurological and psychiatric disorders.

-If you are interested in using the option generation task for your own research, feel free to contact me here.
+If you are interested in using the option generation task for your own research, feel free to contact me at yang@mclean.harvard.edu